Loading...

 How to Print T-Shirt Designs & T-Shirt Printing Types for Print on Demand Business

-Last update on Oct 05, 2023 by Juan Pablo Sarmiento
+Last update on Mar 19, 2024 by Juan Pablo Sarmiento

 Featured image

-As a team that loves everything creative like designing and printing our own t-shirts, we’ve definitely had our share of trial and error when it comes to getting the best results.
+For this reason, as a team that loves everything creative like designing and printing our own t-shirts, we’ve definitely had our share of trial and error when it comes to getting the best results.
 So if you’re looking for the most valuable tips on how to print a t-shirt design with better results, here are a few things that we have learned over the years.

 This may seem like a no-brainer, but it’s essential to make sure your design has the proper resolution to print well.
 Resolution is measured in ppi (pixels per inch) when talking about images on a screen or dpi (dots per inch) when talking about printed images.
 By proper resolution for printing, we mean working with files set between 180-300 dpi, but keep in mind that the higher the dpi, the heavier the file will be.

-If you’re completely lost on what kind of designs to use, don’t worry!
+So if you’re completely lost on what kind of designs to use, don’t worry!
 We have a huge selection of cool t-shirt designs that already have the best quality so that you can use and pass them directly to your printer, as these were made with the print process in mind.

 Not all transfer papers are created equal, and using the right kind is an essential part of getting great results when printing your design onto a t-shirt.
 We recommend two: Inkjet transfer paper is the most common and popular type of paper for cotton and cotton blend fabrics.
 On the other hand, sublimation paper is a perfect solution to use for polyester, synthetic fabrics and polyester mix blends.